haresfaiez/haresfaiez.github.io/_posts/2017-12-25-virtual-dom-diff.md

 Then, in the next post, I will dig inside the "patch" module that applies the patches to the initial primitive DOM.

+I don't intend to cover every detail of "virtual-dom" implementation.
+To get the most of these posts, I suggest that you open the "virtual-dom" code and documentation, and keep them is sight as you go through.
+That is it, my goal is to support you with understanding the implementation of the library.

 I use "primitive DOM", here, when I talk about the real DOM (the one used by the browser to draw the page) and "Virtual DOM" when I talk about the structure representing the "virtual-dom".